Azure/logicapps/LogicAppsCustomCodeFramework/README.md

 7) To save as workspace go to File -> Save as Workspace.

 # Usage
-The sections below explain the process of how to author your own function app and logic app, as well as explain what the sample code provided contains in order for a user to create their own custom code instance.
+The sections below will explain the process of how to author your own function app and logic app, as well as explain what the sample code provided contains in order for a user to create their own custom code instance.

 ## Function App
 To see an example of how an function can be invoked, please refer to FlowInvokedFunction.cs is the .NET code sample that was provided in the sample repository.
 That class holds the custom .NET code executed by an Azure Function.
 The Azure function trigger needed for the function is called WorkflowActionTrigger.
-All of the function headers authoring custom code will need to include the WorkflowActionTrigger in order to execute the code properly.
+All of the functions authoring custom code will need to include the WorkflowActionTrigger in the function header in order to execute the code properly.

 To make changes to author your own function, ensure that you have three things:
 1) Function Header Name.
 This is the name of your function.